KateK1/KateK1/README.md

 # Hi there! 👋

-- I’m a data analyst with engeneering background
+- I’m a data analyst with engeneering background.
+Here you can find my projects.
 - I love data exploration and any sort of automatisation

-- 🖥️ I’m learning/working with Python (Pandas, BS4, Matplotlib etc.), SQL, Tableau
+- 🖥️ I’m working with Python (pandas, numpy, scipy, seaborn, plotly, scikit-learn, etc.), SQL, Tableau

-- 👀 I’m interested in so many things _(coming soon)_

 - 🌱 I’m excited to learn machine learning and computer vision